 When you’re choosing life insurance there some important factors to consider including whether to take the insurance offered by your employer or look into a policy on your own.
 Like most benefits offered, if it’s free there isn’t much to think about.
 By all means take your free coverage but don’t cross this important task off of your to do list just yet.
 There are several reasons why this standard benefit just isn’t enough to get the job done.

 You Must be Employed to be Covered by It.

-I seems too obvious to point it out but it’s something worth reflecting on.
+I seems obvious to point it out but it’s something worth reflecting on.
 The Bureau of Labor statistics reports that the median length of employment for wage and salaried employees is 4.2 years.
-Over the span of 30 years it takes to pay off a mortgage, or the next 15 to 25 years before your children are self sufficient you’ll experience an average 4 to 8 employment changes.
-Each of those changes require you to reevaluate what new coverage is available.
-In addition to that, you’ll have gaps in coverage during the transition.
+This means that over a 30 year period of time you’ll experience an average of 7 employment changes.
+During your job transition you’ll have gaps in coverage due to waiting periods and other various delays.
+In addition each of those changes require you to reevaluate what new coverage is available.

 More important than changing jobs is the loss of work all together.
-If something happens and you find yourself out of work due to layoff, company dissolvement, or any other reason, your coverage goes with it.
-The bad news that many people don’t consider is that once you find yourself out of work, obtaining a policy on your own becomes very difficult as one of the first questions an insurance carrier will ask about is your employment status.
+If something happens and you find yourself out of work due to layoff, company dissolving, or any other reason, your coverage goes with it.
+Many people don’t consider is that once you find yourself out of work, obtaining a policy on your own becomes very difficult.
+One of the first questions an insurance carrier will ask to qualify you for coverage is your employment status.
 If you’ve waited until you’re out of work to get a policy you’ve waited too long.

 Not Enough Coverage